 Before we dive into creating and organising presets, let’s see what preset in CameraPixels is.

-By now you already have probably noticed that each capture mode stores many settings, those that available in the capture settings dialog, media output format, flash/torch status, and camera in use.
+By now you already have probably noticed that each capture mode stores many settings, those that available in the capture settings dialog, media output format, flash/torch state, and camera in use.
 Preset in CameraPixels is basically a snapshot of the current capture mode and its settings that have a name and output album to store captured media.

 The presets are a powerful feature of CameraPixels and allow you to store frequently used settings (capture mode, its settings, manual settings, output media format, etc.) and later quickly access them when needed.